bytedance/android-inline-hook/README.md

 * Automatically complete the hook of "newly loaded dynamic library" (only "library name + function name"), and call the optional callback function after the hook is completed.
 * Multiple hooks and unhooks can be executed concurrently on the same hook point without interfering with each other (only in shared mode).
 * Automatically avoid possible recursive calls and circular calls between proxy functions (only in shared mode).
-* The proxy function supports unwinding backtrace in a normal way.
+* The proxy function supports unwinding backtrace in a normal way (CFI, EH, FP).
 * Integrated symbol address search function.
 * MIT licensed.